Emmanuel Dennis: Why have Watford marksman’s goals dried up?

 - Marko Lazetic: Could AC Milan's new teen star become the next Vlahovic?

-Immediately typifying the Hertfordshire outfit’s dearth of goals is Dennis, the lull could not have come at a worse time for the side battling relegation.
+Immediately typifying the Hertfordshire outfit’s dearth of goals is Dennis, whose lull could not have come at a worse time for the side battling relegation.

 Eight goals in 16 Premier League appearances was a great start for the forward in a new league and it represented a change for a player who had not scored since February until that debut strike against Aston Villa in gameweek one.

 Only one strike in the following eight outings have followed, coinciding with Watford’s worst moment of the campaign.
-They picked up four wins from those 16 games — claiming a victory in 25 percent of their games — an improvement on the ongoing run which has seen them win one in eight, their win percentage halved.
+They picked up four wins from those 16 games — claiming a victory in 25 percent of their games — an improvement on the ongoing run which has seen them win one in eight, halving their win percentage.

 Admittedly, Hodgson has shored up the defence, keeping three clean sheets in his opening six games, but the inconsistent productivity up top is undermining any perceived improvement at the back.